timmcginley/Agile/Schedule/index.md

  * The group sequence and systems universal sequence should be described and defended as part of [A2]
 ### Activity 3: Integrate All Disciplines and Identify Gaps

+* Sequencing - goal of a universal sequence for each system and plasticity considerations
+* The sequence and systems universal sequence as done in
+* Short description of the plasticity considerations of each step of the sequence

 <hr>